GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 #### Rule Type `CUSTOM_SQL_STATEMENT`

-The “custom SQL statement” allows you to specify a complete SQL statement.
-Any rows selected by the statement are considered violations of the rule.
+The “custom SQL statement” allows you to specify set-level validation through a custom SQL statement returning a dataset (i.e. `SELECT ...
+FROM ...`).
+The statement should indicate a violation of the rule through returning a non-empty set of records.

 The SQL statement references the source data as “data”.
 The dataset is defined through the entity_id field in the rule binding.

-The SQL statement can also be parametrized using custom SQL arguments as shown in the example.
-The example provides a way to check the range of values in a column.
+The SQL statement can also be parametrized using an implicit parameter `column` and custom SQL arguments, as shown in the example below.
+The rule binding sets the value of the `column` parameter through the `column_id` field and the custom parameters are set explicitly by listing them on each rule reference.

 This rule type is intended for set-level validation.
 See the paragraph on the row-level and set-level validation at the start of this section for more information.